Going beyond an ACNF opinion that an ingredient is a “novel food”

 - preparing an application to amend the Food Standards Code if the ingredient is in fact a novel food.

 This is general information rather than legal advice and is current as of 5 Aug 2024.
-We therefore recommend you seek legal advice for your particular circumstances if you want to rely on advice or information to be a basis for any commercial decision-making by you or your business.
+We recommend you seek legal advice for your specific circumstances before making any commercial decisions.